apache/openwhisk/docs/apigateway.md

   "payload": "Hello world OpenWhisk"
   }
   ```
-  The action `hello` got invoked, returning back a JSON string including the parameter `name` sent via query parameter.
-You can pass parameters to the action via simple query parameters, or via request body.
+  The web action `hello` was invoked, returning back a JSON object including the parameter `name` sent via query parameter.
+You can pass parameters to the action via simple query parameters, or via the request body.
+Web actions allow you to invoke an action in a public way without the OpenWhisk authorization API key.

 ### Full control over the HTTP response

-  The `--response-type` flag controls the target url of the web action to be proxied by the API Gateway.
+  The `--response-type` flag controls the target URL of the web action to be proxied by the API Gateway.
 Using `--response-type json` as above returns the full result of the action in JSON format and automatically sets the Content-Type header to `application/json` which enables you to easily get started.

-  Once you get started you want to have full control over the http response properties like `statusCode`, `headers` and return different content types in the `body`.
-You can do this by using `--response-type http`, this will configure the target url of the web action with the `http` extension.
+  Once you get started you want to have full control over the HTTP response properties like `statusCode`, `headers` and return different content types in the `body`.
+You can do this by using `--response-type http`, this will configure the target URL of the web action with the `http` extension.

-  You can choose to change the code of the action to comply with the return of web actions with `http` extension or include the action in a sequence passing it's result to a new action that transform the result to be properly formatted for an http response.
+  You can choose to change the code of the action to comply with the return of web actions with `http` extension or include the action in a sequence passing its result to a new action that transforms the result to be properly formatted for an HTTP response.
 You can read more about response types and web actions extensions in the [Web Actions](webactions.md) documentation.

   Change the code for the `hello.js` returning the JSON properties `body`, `statusCode` and `headers`
   ```javascript